Sturgis Charter Public School

 - No sharp studded jewelry or jewelry that can be construed as a weapon may be worn.

 School personnel may require students to turn off electronic devices and/or give the device(s) to school personnel for safekeeping if school personnel deem that the device(s) are disrupting student learning.
+Failure to do so may result in disciplinary action.
 Students are to refrain from any unauthorized video/photo of students or staff.

 Skateboards are forbidden by the Town of Barnstable in the school’s area and should not be brought to school.